22nds/nand2tetris/README.md

 ## About

 These files were created as part of the course
-*Build a computer on Coursera* https://www.coursera.org/learn/build-a-computer
+Build a computer on Coursera*
+https://www.coursera.org/learn/build-a-computer

-Book pdf, lecture pdfs, tools code and projects were provided code in projects was modified to make a working computer and the notes are here to make sure a quick review of all content is available.
+Book pdf, lecture pdfs, tools code and projects were provided.
+First four projects are provided and  the notes are here to make sure a quick review of all content is available.

 ## More info:
 www.nand2tetris.org and the book "The Elements of Computing Systems"